marc-lewis/shield-tdd-workshop/README.md

 **REFACTOR: Refactor the code you wrote.**

 Is there any chance to make your code simpler?
 Can some tidy ups be made?

+**REFACTOR: Testing your implementation.**

+Jest/JS: "npm test" package.json has been configured using the scripts:"test" to run all jest tests by default PHPunit/PHP "php vendor/bin/phpunit" PHPunit has been configured via phpunit.xml to run all test in /tests.

+** Don't forget npm install, Composer install before trying to run the project.